saket-karajagi/api-ingestion/api_ingestion/README.md

-# API Ingestion Process
+# API Ingestion

-## Solution (Python and RDS):
+## Overview:

 The ingest_api_to_rds process is a fully automated, v1 production-ready ELT process that is generic (can work for any API endpoint with minimal setup), and uses a schema-on-read methodology to account for upstream schema changes.
 The data is ingested in Postgres RDS for analytical purposes.

-The process can be executed as below:
+### HOW-TO Execute (Python, Spark and RDS):

 ```
 pip install sodapy